FoodTBD/menudb/README.md

                 # All fields are optional
                 - item_number: D101

-                  # The following fields will take precedence over matching data from `known_dishes.tsv`.
+                  # The following fields will take precedence over matching data from `known_terms.tsv`.
                   # The key suffix must match one of the above `language_codes`.
                   # The name and description values may contain Markdown-style bold, italic, code
                   "name_zh-Hans": 酸菜鱼